 10. Hire a professional wedding planner to avoid that planning stress; they already know the ins and outs of destination weddings.
 Allow someone with experience and years of knowledge working in that foreign country to help take your ideas, vision and dreams to fruition so you can truly be a guest at your own wedding and live in the moment of every memory being created.

-One of Costa Rica's best destinations for weddings and honeymoons is Santa Teresa Beach on the Pacific's Nicoya Peninsula.
+One of Costa Rica’s best destinations for weddings and honeymoons is Playa de Santa Teresa sobre el Pacific’s Península de Nicoya.
 Santa Teresa is the perfect backdrop for a romantic wedding with its wide, light sandy beaches, lush vegetation and spectacular sunsets.

-An excellent choice of locations at Santa Teresa Beach is Pranamar Oceanfront Villas & Yoga Retreat, a Trip Advisor Traveler's Choice Award winner.
-Pranamar Villas is a gorgeous, intimate oceanfront hotel with luxury two-story villas, beachfront villas and tropical bungalows, all designed in tropical Indonesian architecture.
+An excellent choice of locations at Playa de Santa Teresa is Pranamar Oceanfront Villas & Retiro de yoga, a Trip Advisor Traveler’s Choice Award winner.
+Pranamar Villas es un magnífico, intimate oceanfront hotel with luxury two-story villas, beachfront villas and tropical bungalows, all designed in tropical Indonesian architecture.
 The free-form saltwater pool and tropical gardens add beauty to the eye at every turn.